moogacs/docs.buf.build/docs/lint/configuration.md

 ### `ignore`

-The `ignore` key is **optional**, and enables you to exclude directories or files from all lint rules when running `buf lint`.
+The `ignore` key is **optional** and enables you to exclude directories or files from all lint rules when running `buf lint`.
 The specified directory or file paths **must** be relative to the `buf.yaml`.
-For example, the lint result in `foo/bar.proto` is ignored with the config:
+For example, the lint result in `foo/bar.proto` is ignored with this config:

 ```yaml title="buf.yaml"
 version: v1